 Parabola reflecting is done by multiplying the function or the x variable by -1.

-The worksheet for graphing quadratic functions is listed below.
+The worksheet for graphing quadratic functions

 Linear and quadratic systems of equations SAT topic

 Linear and quadratic systems of equations include 2 equations: a linear equation and a quadratic equation:

 A linear equation y=mx+b is an algebraic equation in which each term has an exponent of one.
 It is called linear because it can be graphed as a straight line in the xy plane.

 A quadratic equation y=ax2+bx+c is an equation that has a squared term (a variable multiplied by itself) and is graphed as a parabola in the xy plane.
 Linear and quadratic system can be solved algebraically or graphically.

 Graphical solution of linear and quadratic systems of equations is at the intersection point of the line and the parabola.
 This intersection can happen 0, 1 or 2 times.

 Algebraic solution of linear and quadratic systems of equations can be done by substituting an expression for a variable (plugging an expression instead of a variable).
 This will leave us with one equation with one variable that we can solve.

 Exponential expression includes 3 components: coefficient, base and exponent.
 For example: 5x3.
 The exponent is the number of times we multiply x (in the example the exponent is 3, since x3=x*x*x).
 The base is the variable (in the example the base is x).
 The coefficient is the number multiplied by the variable (in the example the coefficient is 5, since 5x3=5*x3.